UNINETTSigma2/documentation/training/nris_talks/2025-01-23-nris-talks.md

 # NRIS Talks : Webinar on Introduction to VASP and how to run VASP calculation on NRIS Clusters

 NRIS(Norwegian Research Infrastructure Services) is organising  webinars as part of it's outreach program **NRIS Talks**.
 This time, we will explore how to effectively utilize the Vienna Ab-initio Simulation Package (VASP) on supercomputers.
-This workshop is primarily designed for beginners and intermediate users at various levels, with an emphasis on best practices for conducting VASP calculations on NRIS clusters.
+This webinar is primarily designed for beginners and intermediate users at various levels, with an emphasis on best practices for conducting VASP calculations on NRIS clusters.
 This webinar content is based on the VASP best practices workshop materials developed by ENCCS and NSC.

 ## Webinar Details